xBalzerRRC/comp-3021-final/README.md

 ## Polymorphism

 I achieved polymorphism in the BankAccount subclass via the use of the get_service_charges method, which allowed us to calculate the price of a bank account's service charges depending on what kind of bank account was being used, the use of super() with __init__ and __str__ class methods throughout the subclasses also allowed for BankAccount class attributes and string representations to be inherited throughout all the subclasses.

+## Strategy Pattern

+In this file the Strategy Pattern is employed to avoid the use of repetitive code when processing service charges across different banking account modules.
+Calling a strategy pattern that uses a method instead of invoking the method itself allows us to reuse the same code across multiple different classes without needing to write it individually for each one.